Peter Wallace (rugby league): Return to Penrith

 In 2016, from round 2-8 Wallace had a temporary and successful shift from to hooker.
 In round 9 of the 2016 NRL season, Wallace kicked the match winning field goal in Penrith's 19-18 win against the Canberra Raiders.
 Wallace would return to the hooker role after James Segeyaro was dropped to NSW Cup.
 Wallace played his 200th NRL career game in round 16, against the South Sydney Rabbitohs in Penrith's 28-26 win.
-Playing well at his new found position, Wallace signed a two-year deal with the club on 25 July 2016, extending his contract with Penrith to the end of 2018.
+Playing well at his newfound position, Wallace signed a two-year deal with the club on 25 July 2016, extending his contract with Penrith to the end of 2018.
 Playing an instrumental part in helping Penrith reach the finals, he finished off the year as the Penrith club's most experienced player and their first-choice hooker.
-He played in all 26 games scoring five tries, kicking three goals, and one field goal.
+He played in all 26 games, scoring five tries, kicking three goals, and one field goal.

 He played 19 games in 2017 NRL season, scoring two tries.

 On 12 June 2018, Wallace announced his retirement from the NRL effective immediately.
 The Penrith club released a statement in which general manager Phil Gould praised the 32-year-old for his "incredibly selfless act".
-Gould also revealed Wallace had played the last two seasons with no anterior cruciate ligament (ACL) after a failed knee reconstruction.
+Gould revealed that Wallace had played the last two seasons with no anterior cruciate ligament (ACL) after a failed knee reconstruction.
 Wallace joined Penrith's coaching staff immediately as he transitioned into life after playing.